 Other federal programs dedicated to child welfare, criminal justice, education, rehabilitation, and homelessness, to name a few, also offer mental health services.
-The Substance Abuse and Mental Health Services Administration (SAMHSA) is the lead agency “providing targeted funding for states to implement proven and effective services for individuals with substance use or mental health conditions.”
+The Substance Abuse and Mental Health Services Administration (SAMHSA) is the lead agency that provides targeted funding to states to implement services for individuals with substance use disorders or mental illness.
 SAMHSA is also responsible for the National Suicide Prevention Lifeline and the Suicide Prevention Resource Center.

-- $1.8 billion for Substance Abuse Prevention and Treatment Block Grants (almost double the 2021 total of $1.8 billion);
+- $3.5 billion for Substance Abuse Prevention and Treatment Block Grants (almost double the 2021 total of $1.8 billion);

 - $1.5 billion for Mental Health Block Grants that support employment, housing, rehab services, and crisis stabilization services that are not usually covered by private insurance or Medicaid (roughly double the 2021 total of $758 million);

 - $375 million for Primary and Behavioral Health Care Integration for state-certified, community behavioral health and primary care organizations (a 50% increase over the 2021 total of $250 million);

 - $125 million for Children’s Mental Health Services